Pinecrest (Elkins, West Virginia)

 "Pinecrest", also known as the Richard C. Kerens House and Kerens-Spears House, is a historic home located at Elkins, Randolph County, West Virginia.
-It was built in 1892, as a summer home for Richard C. Kerens (1842 – 1916).
+It was built in 1892 to a design by the Boston architecture firm Peabody & Stearns as a summer home for Richard C. Kerens (1842–1916).
 It is a large sandstone dwelling in a modified Shingle Style.
 It has an asymmetrical shape with gable-fronted sections in the main portion, a hip roof on the servants wing, and two cone-shaped tops on rounded turrets.
 It features a front porch that extends well beyond the exterior wall and curves along a single-story rounded projection at the east corner.

 It was listed on the National Register of Historic Places in 1979.